ashleynolan/dg-blog/src/templates/pages/blog/20150901-workflow-survey-results.md

 On the flip side, use of JavaScript testing tools seems to be lagging behind the adoption rate of tools in other areas – something that can only be solved by better edutcaion of how to use and integrate these tools into peoples projects and as importantly, how to write JavaScript that is easy to test.

-If anyone has any questions about any of the results, or would like me to look at other cross sections of the responses, message me on Twitter and I’ll do my best to help!
+If anyone has any questions about any of the results, or would like me to look at other cross sections of the responses, [message me on Twitter](https://twitter.com/AshNolan_) and I’ll do my best to help!

-Also, like I mentioned at the start of the article, if you missed my initial call for responses but would still like to take part, [I’ll be leaving the survey open](http://ashn.uk/survey-tooling) for another couple of weeks and will look to update these results if a meaningful number of additional responses come in.

 {{/markdown}}